What does a Registered Behavior Technician do?

 How long does it take to become a Registered Behavior Technician?

 The journey to becoming a Registered Behavior Technician (RBT) involves several steps.
 First, an individual must complete a 40-hour training program.
 This training covers topics such as behavior reduction, skill acquisition, and data collection.
-Completing this training is essential for understanding the basics of behavior analysis.
+Completing this training is essential to meet the requirements set by the Behavior Analyst Certification Board (BACB).
 After the training, the next step is to pass a competency assessment.
-This assessment tests the skills learned during the training.
-Passing this assessment is crucial for earning the RBT credential.
+This assessment tests the skills and knowledge gained during the training.
+Passing this assessment is crucial to earn the RBT credential.

-Once the competency assessment is passed, the individual must submit an application to the Behavior Analyst Certification Board (BACB).
-This application includes personal information, proof of the 40-hour training, and a background check.
-The BACB reviews the application and, if approved, issues the RBT credential.
-This process can take several weeks to a few months.
-After earning the RBT credential, ongoing education and supervision are required to maintain the certification.
-This ensures that RBTs stay up-to-date with the latest practices in behavior analysis.
+Once the competency assessment is passed, the individual must submit an application to the BACB.
+This application includes a background check and verification of the completed training.
+The BACB reviews the application and, if approved, issues the RBT certification.
+This certification is valid for two years.
+During this time, the RBT must complete 20 hours of ongoing education to maintain the certification.
+This ongoing education ensures that the RBT stays up-to-date with the latest practices and techniques in the field.
+By following these steps, an individual can become a certified RBT and start a rewarding career in behavior analysis.

 Registered Behavior Technician Job Description Sample